I never meant to have the career I do. It seems odd now, but it’s true. I planned to be a teacher – high school history actually.

 In 2012 I got the title of senior editor, a year after that managing editor.

 In that time also researched how to legally use photos from press sites, social media and press releases.
 And learned a lot about legalese during the process.

 What do I do?
-Boss people around and make things up.
-Content ideas don’t just appear you know!
+I write, quite a bit actually.
+I assign stories.
+I run the internship program.
 I also coordinate special features with public relations representatives and oversee social media practices.

 I love social media.
 I mean, it goes hand in hand with celebrity gossip and bad parenting advice, plus I do have to make dinner!

-I started Facebook to play games.
+I actually started on Facebook to play games.
 It goes back to some of my original work writing video game reviews for TCC.

 Social media changes every day, and I have incorporated the use of Pinterest, Tumblr, Reddit, StumbleUpon and Instagram to both sites daily procedure, as well as my own life.
-I am still scared of SnapChat.
+I am still scared of SnapChat, but I am learning!

 In what feels like a previous life, I was a college bookstore manager, running multi-million operations and driving up sales during a tough, competitive business environment at both Matthews Book Company, Wallace’s College Book Company and Barnes & Noble College Booksellers.
 My love for virtual systems showed even back then, when I started an email-based requisition system in 1998, before the world became completely automated.

 I also did a few years at Home Depot, cashiering when I went back to school to finish my degree.
 I could take in 20K in cash alone in an 8-hour shift and earned cashier of the month multiple times.
 My favorite spot?
 Garden in winter selling Christmas trees.
 People are always happy buying Christmas trees.